 had respect to Abel, and to his offerings.
 But to Cain and his

-and why is thy countenance fallen?
-If thou do well, shall thou
+and why has your countenance fallen?
+If you do well, shall you

-not receive? but if ill, shall not sin forthwith be present at the door? but
+not receive? but if ill, shall not sin be present at the door? but the lust

-the lust thereof shall be under thee, and thou shall have dominion over it.
+of it shall be under you, and you shall have dominion over it."

 cries to me from the earth.
-Now, therefore, cursed shall thou be
+Now, therefore, cursed shall you be

-upon the earth, which hath opened her mouth and received the blood of thy
+upon the earth, which has opened her mouth and received the blood of your

-brother at thy hand, When thou shall till it, it shall not yield
+brother at your hand.
+When you shall till it, it shall not yield

-to thee its fruit: a fugitive and vagabond shall thou be upon the earth.
+its fruit: a fugitive and vagabond shall you be upon the earth."

 is greater than that I may deserve pardon.
-Behold thou dost cast
+Behold Thou does cast

 face, and I shall be a vagabond and a fugitive on the earth: everyone,